AndypSheridan/battleships-1977/README.md

 ![Screenshot of win condition](assets/images/bs77-win-condition.png)

-* The following screen explains the win condition which states that ten hits will be enough to win the game.
+* The following text explains the win condition which states that ten hits will be enough to win the game.
 There is a final prompt to press enter.

 ![Screenshot of player board and prompt to enter ship direction](assets/images/bs77-choose-direction.png)